Search

 You may be most familiar with the cash asset class.
 You use it to buy goods and pay for services, and it's what you own in traditional bank and savings accounts.
 Cash offers a lower return on investment in exchange for its safety and guarantees.

-By holding investments in various classes, the gains in some of your holdings might offset losses in others.
+Asset allocation is a strategy to help you minimize your overall investment risk by spreading your money across various asset classes, such as stocks, bonds or cash.
+By holding investments in different classes, the gains in some of your holdings might offset losses in others.
 As a result, you may have a less volatile investing experience overall.

 Diversification is an approach that helps spread your risk even further by allocating your investments within the same asset class.
 The idea is that if one of your investments is doing poorly, perhaps others that you own will make up for any losses.